Child maintenance enforcement - liability orders

 If you’re in arrears you can ask to negotiate repayments directly with the CSA or CMS.
 If this isn't possible, they will try to deduct the money you owe from your wages, benefits or bank account.

-If you don't keep to the agreement to repay the arrears, the CSA or CMS can apply to the magistrates’ court for a liability order.
-This will then allow them to try to recover the arrears of maintenance in other ways.
+If you don't keep to any arrangement to repay the arrears, the CSA or CMS can apply to the sheriff court for a liability order.
+This will allow them to try to recover the arrears of maintenance in other ways.

 Once a liability order has been made, the CSA or CMS doesn't have to use it straightaway.
 They may wait to see if you can keep to the arrangement.
 If they choose to use the liability order, they have to act within certain time limits, depending on which enforcement measure they use.